mlpiper/mlpiper/reflex-algos/src/main/python/mlcomp/README.md

 # README

-The `mlcomp` module is designed to process and run complex PySpark pipelines, which contain multiple PySpark components.
-These components can be uploaded by the user.
+The `mlcomp` module is designed to process and execute 'MCenter' complex pipelines, which consists of one or more component chained together such that output of a previous component becomes the input to the next component.
+Each pipeline has a particular purpose, such as to train a model or generate inferences.

+A single pipeline may include component from different languages, such as Python, R and Java.

-## How to build and upload a component
+## How to construct a component

 #### Steps

-- Create a folder, whose name corresponds to the component's name (.e.g pi_calc)
+- Create a folder, whose name corresponds to the component's name (.e.g source_string)

-- Create a `component.json` file (json format) inside this folder and make sure to fill in all the following
+- Create a `component.json` file (json format) inside this folder and make sure to fill in all the following fields:
-  fields:

         {
-            "engineType": "PySpark",
+            "engineType": "Python",
             "language": "Python",
             "userStandalone": false,
-            "name": "<Component name (.e.g pi_calc)>",
+            "name": "<Component name (.e.g string_source)>",
             "label": "<A lable that is displayed in the UI>", "version": "<Component's version (e.g. 1.0.0)>",
-            "group": "<One of the valid groups (.e.g "Algorithms")>, "program": "<The Python component main script (.e.g pi_calc.py)>", "componentClass": "<The component class name (.e.g PiCalc)>", "useMLStats": <true|false - whether the components uses mlstats>, "inputInfo": [
+            "group": "<One of the valid groups (.e.g "Connectors")>, "program": "<The Python component main script (.e.g string_source.py)>", "componentClass": "<The component class name (.e.g StringSource) "useMLStats": <true|false - whether the components uses mlstats>, "inputInfo": [
                 {
                  "description": "<Description>",
                  "label": "<Lable name>",
                  "defaultComponent": "",
-                 "type": "<A type used to verify matching connected legs (e.g 'org.apache.spark.rdd.RDD[int]')>, "group": "<data|model|prediction|statistics|other>"
+                 "type": "<A type used to verify matching connected legs>, "group": "<data|model|prediction|statistics|other>"
                 },
                 {...}